DWhiteheadCode/Tracer-Abilities/README.md

 Recall is the most complicated of the abilities.
 It rewinds the player to their location a certain number of seconds ago (by default, 3 seconds).
 This rewind process takes an amount of time, during which:
 - The user is both invisible and has no collision
 - The user can't perform any other inputs
-- The user is shown a rough rewind through where they were/ where they were looking during the time that is being rewound (i.e. the 3 seconds before the ability was used)
+- The user is shown a rough rewind animation through where they were/ where they were looking during the time that is being rewound (i.e. the 3 seconds before the ability was used)

 At the end of the ability, the player's health is set to its maximum value from any point in time during the duration that was rewound.